 - 1. The document will be uploaded and maintained in CastleBranch. - 2.
 Students who fail to submit a record of immunization or evidence of medical justification to not receive the immunization, receive a DOC with a "U" on the specified due date and an additional DOC with a "U" each subsequent week. - 3.
-Students who fail to receive or are unable to receive the immunization must wear a musk to clinical assignment when the hospitals announce activation of influenza precautions. - 4.
+Failure to submit this record of immunization to CastleBranch will result in a student being ineligible to attend clinical. - 4.
+Students who fail to receive or are unable to receive the immunization must wear a musk to clinical assignment when the hospitals announce activation of influenza precautions. - 5.
 Students who fail to receive the immunization or submit evidence to decline the immunization and fail to agree to wear a mask according to the hospital influenza precautions, will not be allowed to attend clinical assignments.
+Failure to complete required clinical assignments will result in failure of the course.